olaven/serialize-xml/README.md

 console.log("serialized: ", xml);
 ```

-__EXPERIMENTAL__:
 Alternatively, you can build tags using the `tag`-function.
-The advantage of that is that
+The advantage of this is that
 `children` and `attributes` can be omitted if it is not needed.
 ```ts
 import  { serialize, tag } from "https://raw.githubusercontent.com/olaven/serialize-xml/v0.3.1/mod.ts"